gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 <br>

 For example, imagine that you want to know how users interact with the videos on your company’s website.
 You have data on each user’s age, gender, and the amount of time that they spent watching each video.
-You can quickly create a pivot table that displays the average amount of time that users spent watching videos by age, and then rearrange that data to create a second pivot table that displays the average amount of time that users spent watching videos  by gender, then add filters that allow you to see the averages of a specific video.
+With this data, you can quickly create a pivot table that displays the average amount of time that users spent watching videos by age, and then rearrange the data to create a second pivot table that displays the average amount of time that users spent watching videos by gender.
+You can even add filters that allow you to see the averages for a specific video.

 ## Learning objectives:
 *By the end of this lesson, you will be able to:*